Frequently asked questions

 Can SilverSport cover my social membership fees?

 SilverSport aims to assist seniors to increase their physical activity levels.
-SilverSport funding cannot be used to cover non-playing or social memberships where no activity is occurring.
+SilverSport funding cannot be used to cover non-playing or social memberships.

 If I don’t spend the whole $200 will you hold the remaining funds for me to use at a later date?

-There is a set amount of SilverSport funding available in the pilot program and funds will not be held for each applicant.
+There is a finite amount of SilverSport funding available in the pilot program and funds are unable to be held for each applicant.
 SilverSport will be issued on a first-in first-served basis until funds are fully expended.

 How do I know what clubs or programs are eligible for me to join?

 All clubs, community organisations, recreation centres or businesses running sport and active recreation activities need to register as SilverSport providers before they can accept SilverSport applicants.
-SilverSport providers can register at any time throughout the program and a list of all approved providers will be available through your local government.
+SilverSport providers can register with the local governments involved at any time throughout the program.
+A list of all approved providers will be available through your local government.

 How do I register my club?